 Step 2: Place the pan on medium-low and cook until the sugar turns a golden amber color.
 Do not mix the mixture while it’s browning.
 You can use the handle of the pan to move the caramel around a bit if needed.

 Step 4: Add in the heavy cream and mix until fully incorporated, again being very careful.
 Let the caramel cook on medium-low without stirring for a minute or 2.
-The caramel will look runny at this pinot, this is totally normal as the sauce will thicken significantly once it cools.
+The caramel will look runny at this point; this is totally normal, as the sauce will thicken significantly once it cools.

 Step 5: Take the caramel off the heat and mix in the salt.
 Let it sit at room temperature to cool slightly.